andlzanon/lod-personalized-recommender/README.md

 ### Papers Command-Line Experiments

-__To run the experiments from the paper: "Balancing the trade-off between accuracy and diversity in recommender systems with personalized explanations based on Linked Open Data", run the following commands:__
+__To run the experiments from the paper: XXX, run the following commands:__

 To run the ranking of the base algorithms and reordering with the following commands: